eclairdegenie/virtual-fisher-bot-discord/README.md

 - **Human-Like Mouse Movements**: Uses Bezier curves and randomized speeds to simulate real hand movements.
 - **Smart Visual Recognition**: Detects game elements like target buttons, chat inputs, and verification requests using OpenCV and EasyOCR.
 - **Safety Mechanisms**:
-  - **Auto-Stop on Danger**: Immediately stops if words like "admin", "banned", or "verify" are detected on screen.
+  -**Automatic Captcha Solver**: Attempts to solve basic text-based verification challenges automatically using OCR.
+  -**Auto-Stop on Danger**: Failsafe mechanism that stops the bot if a challenge cannot be solved or if critical keywords (e.g., "admin", "banned") are detected.
   - **Remote Control**: Start/Stop the bot remotely via Telegram.
   - **Randomized Intervals**: Variable sleep times to avoid pattern detection.
 - **GUI Interface**: User-friendly control panel to start/stop and adjust settings.